 To see how the two numbers compare, I put my particle counter outside my second-story window 70 times (that’s nerd dedication!).
 Then I compared my numbers to the US Embassy’s Twitter feed at the same time.
 Here’s what they look like:

 They correlate at r = .89, meaning the two numbers are very strongly related (remember the highest possible correlation is 1).
 That high correlation is especially impressive given that my house is near Gulou, and the US Embassy is out in Liangmaqiao–about 7 kilometers away.

 The difference between the readings was particularly noticeable on days where a strong wind moved through Beijing.
 I noticed several times that my particle counts would drop before the embassy’s counts as the wind moved in from the west (where my house was) to the east (where the embassy is).
 (Remember, Beijing’s air gets a lot cleaner when we get winds from the west.)

 If we want to get a rough conversion between the numbers, we can remove a few of the outliers and compute a regression line.
 On that line, a government concentration of 100 micrograms (four times the WHO limit!) is approximately 25,000 on the Dylos particle counter:

 And the 24-hour WHO standard of 25 µg/m³ is about 3,000-4,000 on the Dylos.

-During my home tests (before turning my filter on), the air inside my home was very often above 3,000 (even though it was still much cleaner than outside).
+During my home tests (before turning my filter on), the air inside my home was very often above 3,000.
+That’s despite the fact that it was still much cleaner than outside.

-Conclusion: My particle counter is giving measurements that are highly related to the much larger air monitoring stations.
+Conclusion: The Dylos particle counter is giving measurements that are highly related to the much larger air monitoring stations.
 The scale is different, but the two can be roughly converted.

-Read more: Check out my later tests of the non-pro 1 Micron Dylos and the later comparison test with other cheap particle counters.
+Read more: Check out my later tests of the non-pro 1 Micron Dylos.
+Later, I ran a comparison test with other cheap particle counters.